Communication with authorities and other organisations

 - SAIEH (South African Institute for Environmental Health)

 The SAIEH is a body that advances and promotes the science and practice of environmental health.
-The body also affiliates and liaise with local and national bodies (such as DSA) and international organisations aimed at promoting the science and practice of environmental health.
-DSA made provision in the budget to attend the national conference of the SAIEH during 2018.
+The body also affiliates and liaises with local, national (such as DSA) and international organisations aimed at promoting the science and practice of environmental health.

 - SAMPRO (South African Milk Processors' Organisation)